vyos/vyos-documentation/docs/vpn/gre-ipsec.rst

 that IPsec will use pre-shared secret authentication and will use AES128/SHA1 for the cipher and hash.
 Adjust this as necessary.

 ..
-NOTE:: VMWare users should ensure that VMXNET3 adapters used, e1000 adapters have known issue with GRE processing
+NOTE:: VMware users should ensure that VMXNET3 adapters used, e1000 adapters have known issue with GRE processing

 IPsec policy matching GRE